-When people think about saving money, they usually think about cost-cutting measures that involve going without things they would have spent money on.
+When people think about saving money, they usually think about cost-cutting measures that involve going without things they wanted to spend money on.
 Although this is one way to cut back on spending, it can also be an unpleasant process.
-If your need to save money is not too critical, there are several ways to keep your bank account fuller without negatively impacting your quality of life.
+If your need for savings is not to the critical stage, there are several ways to keep your bank account fuller without causing the stress of extreme restriction.

 1. Buy Used or Refurbished Products